 Approximated Schedule

-the construction of 2 TCLD collimators and 1 spare for installation in LS2, following the ALICE upgrade program.
+It is assumed that the construction of 2 TCLD collimators and 1 spare for installation in LS2 is required, following the ALICE upgrade program.

-A TCLD prototype should also be built to gain experience with the new design.
+A TCLD prototype should also be built as soon as possible after having frozen the design (including integration of the cryogenics components) in order to gain experience with the new design.

-Note that this preliminary schedule assum that at most 2 TCLD/11 T dipole units will be feasible by LS2, limited by the timeline of 11 T dipole production.
+Note that this preliminary schedule assumes that at most 2 TCLD/11 T dipole units will be feasible by LS2, limited by the timeline of 11 T dipole production.
 More TCLD collimator units might be needed for other alternative scenarios (e.g., need to consider alternative solutions based on moving magnets in IR7) or in case more 11 T dipole units were available.

-Also note that the priority for the deployment of TCLD/11 T dipole units in LS2 is subject to the performance evaluation in 2015. (partial) installation in IR7 be favoured
+Also note that the priority for the deployment of TCLD/11 T dipole units in LS2 is subject to the performance evaluation in 2015.
+In case the post-LS1 operation showed cleaning issues with high intensity proton beams, a (partial) installation in IR7, if proved effective, might be favoured compared to the IR2 installation for ion operation only.

 Table 4: Tentative schedule